sapphonie/StAC-tf2/README.md

 Though I wrote StAC to throw as few false positives as possible, I can't guarantee perfection.
 I also can't guarantee that everything will always work how it's supposed to.
 Please submit a bug report if you can reproduce a way to trigger false positives, or for any bug or feature request.
 If you're more comfortable talking to me personally about it, join the development discord for StAC here: https://discord.gg/tUGgCByZVJ

-### Other AC plugins that I took inspiration from / lifted a few lines of code from
+### Special Thanks etc.

 LilAC: https://forums.alliedmods.net/showthread.php?t=321480

 SMAC: https://github.com/Silenci0/SMAC

-SSaC: Private.
-Thank you [AS] Nacho Replay, dog, and Miggy.
+SSaC: Private - [AS] Nacho Replay, dog, and Miggy - RIP

+Backwards
+Asherkin
+Addie
+JoinedSenses
+Everyone else in the sourcemod discord who had to put up with my asinine questions dog elektro
+Miggy